I was sitting with my friend Shyam one fine evening when he stared at me for a long duration before asking,

 A lower rate of interest boosts spending by the people- since loan rates are low, they don’t hesitate to take credit to buy new things- cars, houses, even consumer goods.

 c.)
-High Repo Rate = Decrease Of Demand In Economy
+High Repo Rate = Decrease of Demand In Economy

 When there is an increase in inflation and driving up prices- RBI increases the Repo Rate.
-Now since banks’ cost of borrowing has increased, it will pass on the cost to you.

 So the house you were happy to buy with a loan suddenly becomes difficult due to an increase in rate interest.

-7. Repo Rate Q&A
+9. Repo Rate Q&A

 i) What is the Current Repo Rate and Reverse Repo Rate in 2023?